julielerche/julielerche-capstone/DESIGNDOCUMENT.md

 ```
 ### AddTaskToUserResponse
 ```
-task // the task that was created
+user // the updated user
 ```

-# Put Endpoints
 ## AddAssetToUserLambda
 Gets an asset from the table and saves it within existing user.
 ### AddAssetToUserRequest